code-423n4/2023-03-asymmetry-findings/data/ck-Q.md

 ## Pausing functionality can be done with just one function

-There are currently separate functions for pusing and unpausing
+There are currently separate functions for pausing and unpausing

 ```solidity
    function setPauseStaking(bool _pause) external onlyOwner {